RivinHD/Tsunami-Simulation/docs_sphinx/submissions/optimization.rst

         </video>
     </center>

-As we can see, the results of both simulations match those in :ref:`submissions_tsunami_simulation`.
+As we can see, the results of both simulations match those in :ref:`submissions_tsunami_simulation_tohoku`.

 3. Comparison
 ^^^^^^^^^^^^^